jimdavis1/Subtree-Analysis/README.md

 Should also show a help menu.

-This GitHub repo contains four Newick-formatted phylogenetic trees: ```Kleb.nwk, Mtb.nwk, Sal.nwk, and Staph.nwk```, which are the phylogenetic trees that were built for the paper for *Klebsiella pneumoniae*, *Mycobacterium tuberculosis*, *Salmonella enterica*, and *Staphylococcus aureus* respectively.
+This GitHub repo contains four Newick-formatted phylogenetic trees: ```Kleb.nwk, Mtb.nwk, Sal.nwk, and Staph.nwk```, that were built for the paper for *Klebsiella pneumoniae*, *Mycobacterium tuberculosis*, *Salmonella enterica*, and *Staphylococcus aureus* respectively.
 These trees were built from concatenated alignments of 100 core conserved genes that are held in common across each species.
 Trees were generated using FastTree using the generalized time-reversible model.

 To demonstrate what was done, we will generate a toy example.
 We will generate a subtree using a small set of genes from the original Salmonella tree.
 Copy and paste the following perl one-liner into the command line.